Disclaimer

 6. How do maximum drawdowns (peak-to-trough declines) of Managed Futures compare to those of other hedge fund strategies?

 Historically, drawdowns in many Managed Futures strategies have been significantly smaller than in most other hedge fund strategies.
-As illustrated below, maximum drawdowns have been less than half those of the HFR Equity Hedge Index when comparing the Barclay BTOP 50* CTA Index for the period of January 1987 through June 2010.
+As illustrated below, maximum drawdowns have been less than half those of the HFR Equity Hedge Index when comparing the Barclay BTOP 50* CTA Index from January 1987 through June 2010.

 7. What is the long-term track record of Managed Futures?

-The following is presented to illustrate long-term performance comparisons among Managed Futures, equities, and several leading equity hedge fund and fund of funds indices.
-Further information and additional comparisons can be found in CME Group’s paper, “Lintner Revisited: A Quantitative Analysis of Managed Futures in an Institutional Portfolio” and at barclayhedge.com.
+The following illustrates long-term performance comparisons among Managed Futures, equities, and several leading equity hedge funds and fund-of-funds indices.
+Further information and additional comparisons can be found in CME Group’s paper, “Lintner Revisited: A Quantitative Analysis of Managed Futures in an Institutional Portfolio,” and at barclayhedge.com.

 Correlations – During that same period, the correlation between the Barclay CTA Index and the S&P 500 was insignificant at +0.01.